codlark/cls/docs/Values.md

 ## Colors

-Currently colors in brikWork exist in a rather rudimentary state, they can either be in hex color codes like `#ff00ff` or they can be one of the named SVG colors, which are highly suitable for reaching simple colors like black and white, or for testing.
+Currently colors in brikWork exist in a rather rudimentary state, they can either be in hex color codes like `#ff00ff` or they can be one of the named SVG colors, which are highly suitable for simple colors like black and white, or for testing.
 In a future update colors will be more robust, such as the ability to specify colors in hue-saturation-value and the ability to specify transparency.

 ## Strings